Page Bundles (apps-pages)

-AGILab can optionally launch page bundles (sometimes called “apps-pages”): standalone Streamlit dashboards that complement the built-in workflow pages.
+AGILab can optionally launch page bundles (sometimes called “apps-pages”): standalone dashboards that complement the built-in workflow pages.

 What is a page bundle?